Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample6_RecognizeLinkedEntities.md

 # Recognizing Linked Entities in Text Inputs
-This sample demonstrates how to recognize linked entities in one or more text inputs using Azure Text Analytics.
+This sample demonstrates how to recognize linked entities in one or more text inputs.
 To get started you'll need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`